MichaelBelousov/MichaelBelousov.github.io/gatsby/src/blog/Super_Thin_RAII_Wrappers_for_C_Types.md

 ```

-I'll add a follow up article eventually for analyzing some of the
+I'll add a follow up article some day for analyzing some of the
 llvm-ir assembly instructions that the clang compiler can emit to get a good idea
 at the overhead the wrapper incurs and how to minimize it or potentially eradicate
-it with optimization
+it with optimization and inlining.
+If you find better ways, as I'm sure you will,
-and inlining.
-If you find better ways, as I'm sure you will, please inform me!
+please send me an email.